-- Total cyanobacteria counts significantly decreased by 20% per annum, since monitoring began in 2004 (Figure 9 in Appendix A). - There was a reduction in large peaks in concentrations for both parameters since monitoring began.
-A comparatively small spike in total phytoplankton was recorded in October 2021, due to high counts of the diatom Chaetoceros sp.
-(Figure 9 in Appendix A). - With respect to counts of potentially toxic cyanobacteria: - o Following the implementation of the canal opening regime, cyanobacteria counts decreased by 100% (median) and 77% (mean). - Merismopedia spp. counts were high when monitoring first began in 2004, but since 2011 counts have reduced to occasional numbers, with a significant per annum decrease of 329% since monitoring began (Figure 10 in Appendix A).
+- Total cyanobacteria counts significantly decreased by 19% per annum, since monitoring began in 2004 (Figure 9 in Appendix A). - There was a reduction in large peaks in concentrations for both parameters since monitoring began.
+A comparatively small spike in total phytoplankton was recorded in January 2022, due to high counts of the diatom Chaetoceros sp.
+(Figure 9 in Appendix A). - With respect to counts of potentially toxic cyanobacteria: - Following the implementation of the canal opening regime, cyanobacteria counts decreased by 100% (median) and 79% (mean). - Merismopedia spp. counts were high when monitoring first began in 2004, but since 2011 counts have reduced to occasional numbers, with a significant per annum decrease of 282% since monitoring began (Figure 10 in Appendix A).
 These lower numbers are potentially due to this species not tolerating freshwater conditions. - Large counts of Nodularia spp. were recorded when monitoring first commenced, but only occasional re-occurrences have been recorded since 2010 (Figure 10 in Appendix A).
-A comparatively low spike in concentrations (2,800 units/ml) was recorded in January 2021, although this is not easily visible on the graph.
+A comparatively low spike in concentrations (1,500 units/ml) was recorded in April 2022, although this is not visible on the graph.
 The decline in Nodularia spp. is likely due to the decrease in lake salinity, as optimal growth occurs between 7-18 ppt3.
-With one exception, salinities in the lake have not exceeded 5 ppt since January 2010.
-Although a significant decrease was recorded since monitoring began, the percent change was zero, likely due to a small number of peaks recorded at the beginning of the dataset and predominantly no records thereafter. - Oblichospermum spp. and Aphanizomenon spp. have generally been present in low numbers, as was the case this monitoring year; however, several comparatively low spikes in concentrations (5,600 6,000 units/ml) were recorded in October November (Figure 10 in Appendix A).
+With one exception, salinities in the lake have not exceeded 5 ppt since 2010.
+Although a significant decrease was recorded since monitoring began, the percent change was zero, likely due to a small number of peaks recorded at the beginning of the dataset and predominantly no records thereafter. - Dolichospermum spp. and Aphanizomenon spp. have generally been present in low numbers, as was the case this monitoring year; however, one comparatively low spike in Aphanizomenon spp. concentration (3,700 units/ml) was recorded in September (Figure 10 in Appendix A).
 A significant increasing trend was recorded for both cyanobacteria species; however, a zero percent change over time was recorded, due to a high proportion of zero abundance, particularly early in the dataset.
 It is probable that the increasing abundance of these two cyanobacteria is a result of lower salinity in the lake, with both species able to grow in freshwater4.
 Rosen et al (2018)5 concluded that salinities greater than 7.5 ppt were not tolerated by Dolichospermum circinale.